aLe3ouLa/tv-series/README.md

 ## Tv shows with TVmaze API

-The user can search a show title and have a list of shows as a result.
-By clicking one, the user can redirect to appropriate route and see more information about the show, including an episode list grouped by Season.
-By clicking an episode, the user can have an information page about the episode.
+The user can search for a show title and the system will return with a list of shows as a result.
+By clicking one, the user can redirect to appropriate route and view more information about the show, including an episode list grouped by Season.
+By clicking an episode, the user can retrieve an information page about the episode.

 ### Explicit Requirements